e-ucm/java-tracker/README.md

 ```
 #### Accessible

-Usage example for the tracking the player's movement through some in-game screens and skipping the 'Intro' cutscene:
+Usage example for tracking the player's movement enterging the _'MainMenu'_ and skipping the _'Intro'_ cutscene:

 ```java
 // Accessible